krishna192168/mysql-document/README.md

 ### Security
   - If user enter invalid seats, it will throw message like bus seats not available.
   - If user enter invalid amount it throw message like ticket booking is failed and then get rollbacked.
+#### NOTE:
+  - scopes
+    - SESSION
+    - LOCAL
+    - GLOBAL
+  - auto increment
+    - Every time call procedure if there is any insertion operation there auto increment happend every time even without insert record in table